abdishukri-105/ReadRiot/README.md

  # <center> READRIOT</center>
 ReadRiot is a react app that consumes the Google Books API, allowing users to search for books, view detailed information about them, and save their favorite books to their personal library.

-The app requiers users to login/register  first before seeing any books.
+The app requires users to login/register  first before seeing any books.

 ## Table of contents